 Chair of the Firmwide Professional Liability Litigation Group, Tom O'Brien has a national securities, shareholder, professional liability and commercial litigation practice.
 He enjoys and thrives at representing companies and professionals in their most critical moments, such as when they face a major securities fraud case or a malpractice suit challenging their work.
-Two cases he has litigated have reached the Supreme Court of the United States, and one case he tried ended in a judgment described by the District Court as a “once in a lifetime result.”
+Two cases he has litigated have reached the Supreme Court of the United States, and one case he tried ended in a $7 billion judgment described by the District Court and the Fifth Circuit as a “once in a lifetime result.”
 In re ASARCO, LLC, 751 F.3d 291, 296 (5th Cir.
 2014).
 Following graduation from law school with high honors and before joining Baker Botts, Mr. O'Brien served as a law clerk to the Honorable Kim McLane Wardlaw of the United States Court of Appeals for the Ninth Circuit.

-Mr. O'Brien has represented public companies, their officers and directors and public accounting firms in litigation and investigations in Delaware, New York, Texas, and other jurisdictions related to securities, mergers and acquisitions, corporate control, shareholder demands, financial reporting, and audits.
-For example, he defended one of the most closely-watched securities fraud class action that made two trips to the Supreme Court of the United States and resulted in defendants having the right to rebut the presumption of reliance at class certification.
+Securities and Shareholder Litigation.
+Mr. O'Brien has represented public companies, their officers and directors and public accounting firms in litigation and investigations in Delaware, New York, Texas, and other jurisdictions related to securities, mergers and acquisitions, corporate control, shareholder demands, financial reporting, short-swing profits, and audits.
+For example, he defended one of the most closely-watched securities fraud class actions of all time, which made two trips to the Supreme Court of the United States and resulted in defendants having the right to rebut the presumption of reliance at class certification.
 See Halliburton Co. v.
 Erica P. John Fund, Inc., 134 S. Ct.
 2398 (2014).

-Mr. O'Brien also has defended law, audit, tax and advisory firms against professional liability claims.
-He has represented professional service firms against a variety of claims, including fraud, breach of contract, breach of fiduciary duty and malpractice claims.
+Professional Liability Litigation.
+Mr. O'Brien also has defended law, audit, tax, and advisory firms against professional liability claims.
+He has represented professional service firms against a variety of claims brought by clients and non-clients inside and outside of Texas.
 For example, he received a dismissal of a lawsuit alleging that an international law firm committed fraud and breached a contract in connection with an arbitration proceeding.
 The dismissal was affirmed by the court of appeals, and the Supreme Court of Texas denied the plaintiffs' petition for review.
 Patten v.
 Johnston, Case No. 14-0433, in the Supreme Court of the State of Texas.